Warhorse hoops sizzlin’ at home and on the road

 Staff writer

-Devine defeated…LOGIN TO CONTINUE READING at www.devinenewsmembers.com.
+Devine wasted little time…LOGIN TO CONTINUE READING at www.devinenewsmembers.com.
 You will get instant access to our full E-edition, and begin getting the newspaper delivered to your home next week for $36 a year in Medina County.
 Support important local city, county, and school news like this!

 Jerel Beaty